 Mrs Thornton said:

-"When I found out I was related to a slave I was amazed.
+"When I found out I was related to [an enslaved person] I was amazed.
 But when I learned about John and his life and of his family I was very proud.
 I think he too would be proud of what has happened to his family over the years.
 I feel quite humble that I have come from stock which suffered untold hardship.
 To think that, if not John, then one of my ancestors had to come across from Africa to Jamaica on a slave ship and suffer those horrors is very moving."

 The legislation protecting the interests of enslavement in Britain was still in full force at this time.
 However pressure was forming against the practice.
 The Committee for the Abolition of the Slave Trade was formed in 1787.
 William Wilberforce, the MP for Yorkshire at the time, led the parliamentary campaign for abolition, which was abolished by the Slave Trade Act of 1807, and slavery itself was abolished in the British Empire in the Slavery Abolition Act of 1833.

 - What do you think the word inherited or inheritance means?
 What would you like to inherit?
 It doesn't always mean money, it could be qualities or talents.
 Mrs Thornton says she is proud to come from 'stock of untold hardship', suggesting that being strong in troubled times is important to her.